Mark-Bing-Wychock/Salifort-Motors-Turnover-Prediction-Project/README.md

 | promotion_last_5years | Whether or not the employee was promoted in the last 5 years |
 | Department | The employee's department |
 | salary | The employee's salary (U.S. dollars) |

+## 🚀 **Future Plans:**

+**<ins>In Progress:</ins>**
+* (10% Completion) Make a separate shorter report that shares the most important insights and shows snapshots of the data analysis process.

+**<ins>Planned:</ins>**
+* Explore Machine Learning Operations (MLOps) principles to establish a pipeline for continuous model evaluation and improvement.
+The goal is to integrate new data sources to regularly check the performance of our current models and develop new iterations to maintain predictive accuracy over time.

 ## 📞 Contact: